 Dubai has the best of both worlds – city and beach.
 You can walk alongside some of the tallest buildings in the world and there is sand on the side of the road.

 The city boasts the tallest building in the world currently – The Burj Khalifa which stands at 828 metres tall and 160 stories.
 The Observation deck is open from 10am until 1am.
 While visiting Burj Khalifa, make sure you also take time to shop in the ‘Dubai Mall’ which is the worlds largest shopping mall with over 1200 retail shops, 2 large department stores and over 200 food and beverage outlets.

-For the more adventurous traveler, Dubai boasts 2 waterparks – Wild Wadi World at Jumeriah and Adventure Waterpark at the Atlantis The Palms.
+For the more adventurous traveller, Dubai boasts 2 waterparks – Wild Wadi World at Jumeriah and Adventure Waterpark at the Atlantis The Palms.
 Both waterparks are connected to hotels.
-However, non guests can access the parks as well.
+However, non-guests can access the parks as well.